-- Instruct a solicitor or conveyancer as early as possible
+- Instruct a solicitor as early as possible

-- Compile all the documentation your conveyancer will need as soon as you make or receive an offer
+- Compile all the documentation your solicitor will need as soon as you make or receive an offer

 - Always be proactive when responding to requests from your conveyancer

-- Ask your conveyancer to use a preferred method of communication, for example WhatsApp messages, phone calls or email
+- Ask your solicitor to use a preferred method of communication, for example WhatsApp messages, phone calls or email

 - Key housing market predictions for the next few years